rpl-bonn/stretch-compose/README_old.md

 ### High-Resolution iPad Point Cloud
 To capture the point cloud we use the [3D Scanner App](https://apps.apple.com/us/app/3d-scanner-app/id1419913995) on iOS.
 Make sure the fiducial is visible during the scan.
-1. Choose LiDAR Advanced, set Max Depth to ~2.5-3m and Resolution to ~6-10mm in the 3D Scanner App.
+1. Choose LiDAR Advanced, set Max Depth to ~2.5m and Resolution to ~6mm in the 3D Scanner App.
 2. Scan environment and process Scan HD afterwards.
-3. Save `Share->PointCloud->PLY` with `High Density` enabled and `Z axis up` disabled into the scan folder as `mesh.ply`.
+3. Save `Share->PointCloud->PLY` with `High Density` enabled and `Z axis up` disabled into the scan folder as `pcd.ply`.
 4. Copy LiDAR scan folder into the `data/ipad_scans` folder.
 The folder structure should look like this:
 ```
 ipad_scans/